-- A. Except as set forth below, each current employee in the bargaining unit shall be entitled to three (3) personal business days per year which shall accumulate for the next succeeding year only in accordance with the current practice for accumulating vacation. - B. Employees hired by the City into this bargaining unit after March 1, 1992 shall be entitled to two (2) personal business days per annum, provided that any employee demoted or transferred from other City bargaining units on or after March 1, 1992 who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of personal leave benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit. - C. An employee must have six (6) months of service with the City to be eligible to begin to accrue this benefit, except that employees hired into the bargaining unit on or after March 1, 1992 must have one (1) year of service with the City in order to be eligible to begin to accrue personal days.
+- A. Except as set forth below, each current employee in the bargaining unit shall be entitled to three (3) personal business days per year which shall accumulate for the next succeeding year only in accordance with the current practice for accumulating vacation. - B. Employees hired into the bargaining unit must have one (l) year of service with the City in order to be eligible to begin accruing personal days.